childsb/glusterfs-hadoop-docs/Security.markdown

 `    <value>glusterfs:///job-history/intermediate-done</value>`
 `  </property>`

+** One last step: Make your user's working directory writable by your mapreduce daemons **

+Now, if you want bob to submit jobs to the cluster, and allow "yarn" to run them, you can set your acl's for all files created under bob's home directory:

+setfacl -dm u::rwx,g::rwx,o::r /mnt/glusterfs/user/bob/

+This assumes that "bob" and "yarn" are in the same group.

+At the end of mapreduce jobs, files are often generally placed in directories on the DFS corresponding to the home directory where the job was originally run.
+This is because the job client creates paths from the default working directory.
+For example, jobs such as "calculate pi" create output directories by using relative paths, such as this:

+` static private final Path TMP_DIR = new Path(MyJobClass.class.getSimpleName() + System.currentTimeInMillis());

+As you can see above, a path is created which is NOT qualified.
+Thus, if user "bob" runs the calculate pi job, the output will be in a path (on the DFS) such as:

+"/user/bob/MyJobClass+1384972545371"

 ### Running map/reduce Jobs
 Ensure that your Hadoop Cluster users have appropriate permissions to the Gluster Volume.
 This can be accomplished with permissions/mode on data files and output directories or ACL.  **Users must have read to data files on the volume and write access to output directories.**